NoroffFEU/programming-foundations-ca-Don-Juan182/README.md

 -ParkingMode (Boolean), indicates if the parking mode is activated or not -appsInstalled (Array or/and strings), lists the names of applications installed in the vehicle´s system

-Additionallly, this object inclues a function that technically a method since it is associated with an object.
+Additionallly, this object inclues a function that technically is a method since it is associated with an object.

 -activateParkingMode (function), a method that checks if the ParkingMode property is true.
 If it is, the vehicle´s engine is truned off, and "Engine stopped" is logged to the console.
 It is a simulation.